pulp/pulp-fixtures/README.rst

 below, according to make target.
 Common system utilities like ``fmt``, ``patch`` and ``realpath`` are omitted.

+All RPM, SRPM and DRPM fixtures are signed with an OpenPGP-compatible keypair, except where otherwise stated.

+..
+WARNING:: The private key used to sign RPM, SRPM and DRPM files is publicly
+    available.
+The signatures on these files afford absolutely *no* security.
+    The signatures are present only for testing purposes.

 ``lint``
     The ``shellcheck`` executable must be available.